Starter-Kit

 andPower Generators

-.
-This are the main objects to will need for transmission grid mapping. - Another important Preset your will need is
+, by pressing the button in the middle to add these to your toolbar.
+These are the main objects you will need for transmission grid mapping.
+You can also remove the presets you won't use. - Another important Preset your will need is

 Add Node